ISSN: 2772-4859

 All authors are expected to have engaged actively throughout the research and publication process, and to uphold the highest standards of academic integrity.

 The journal use CRediT (Contributor Roles Taxonomy) to describe the key types of individual contributions.
-We require corresponding author to submit a separate credit authorship contribution statement form stating the co-authors contribution of the work.
 More Details can be found at https://credit.niso.org/

 Once a manuscript has been submitted, the journal will generally not accept requests to modify the list or order of authors.
 Any proposal to add or remove an author after submission may result in the withdrawal of the article.
 Authors are therefore required to determine and confirm the complete, final list of contributors, along with the order of authorship, before the initial submission.

-Authorship change request at revision stage should send the Authorship change request form to the journal manager and editors for further approval.
+Authorship change request at revision stage should send the Authorship change request form【link】 to the journal manager and editors for further approval.

 If your manuscript has already been accepted and published, an Erratum or Corrigendum will be required.